frankcaron/salesforce-embedded-login-example/README.md

 [![One-Click Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+# To Do

+* Refactor to remove bespoke Embedded Login js file once the prod issue is patched
+* Add session management or cooking on the server side to allow more than one person to demo at a time, haha.

 # Thanks

-Big thanks to Ben Richards for teaching me that good builds can do more than decks ever could.
+Big thanks to Ben Richards for teaching me that good builds can do more than decks ever could, and Salesforce Identity guru Chuck Mortimore for helping with the prod issues.